 If you like the recipe please rate the recipe and leave comments below.
 Also don’t forget to follow me on Youtube, Pinterest, Facebook, Twitter and Instagram.
 This way you keep up to date with all the latest happenings on Chopstick Chronicles.
 Don’t forget to Sign up for a weekly newsletter so you never miss out on new authentic delicious Japanese recipes!
 Sign up form is on the right-hand sidebar.

 Miso Glazed Salmon

-- Mix the miso, sugar, mirin, and sake all together and marinate the salmon overnight in the refrigerator.
+- Mix the miso, sugar, mirin, and sake all together and pour them in a ziplock bag.

-- Remove the excess miso marinade and place on a baking sheet lined oven tray.
+- Place the salmon on a baking sheet lined oven tray. *5

-- Serve the glazed salmon on top of the soba noodles, asparagus, and edamame.
+- Serve the glazed salmon on top of the soba noodles or bed of rice. *8

 - Garnish with roasted sesame seeds and finely chopped green shallots.

 Chopstick Chronicles is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an amazon associate I earn from qualifying purchases.